Jim Corbett National Park: Geography

-The reserve, located partly along a valley between the Lesser Himalaya in the north and the Shivaliks in the south, has a sub-Himalayan belt structure.
+Jim Corbett National Park is located partly along Doon Valley between the Lesser Himalaya in the north and the Siwalik Hills in the south; it has a sub-Himalayan belt structure.
 The upper tertiary rocks are exposed towards the base of the Shiwalik range and hard sandstone units form broad ridges.
 Characteristic longitudinal valleys, geographically termed Doons, or Duns can be seen formed along the narrow tectonic zones between lineaments.
+The elevation of the region ranges between 360 m and 1040 m.
+It has numerous ravines, ridges, minor streams and small plateaus with varying aspects and degrees of slope.
+The park encompasses the Patli Dun valley formed by the river Ramganga.

+Its present area is 1288.31 km2 including a 822 km2 core zone and 466.31 km2 of buffer area.

 Climate

 The weather in the park is temperate compared to most other protected areas of India.
 The temperature may vary from 5 C to 30 C during the winter and some mornings are foggy.
 Summer temperatures normally do not rise above 40 C. Rainfall ranges from light during the winter to heavy during the monsoonal summer.

 Flora

-A total of 488 different species of plants have been recorded in the park.
-Tree density inside the reserve is higher in the areas of Sal forests and lowest in the Anogeissus-Acacia catechu forests.
+Tree density inside the reserve is higher in the areas of Sal forests and lowest in the Anogeissus–Acacia catechu forests.
 Total tree basal cover is greater in Sal dominated areas of woody vegetation.
-Healthy regeneration in sapling and seedling layers is occurring in the Mallotus philippensis, Jamun and Diospyros tomentosa communities, but in the Sal forests the regeneration of sapling and seedling is poor.
+Healthy regeneration in sapling and seedling layers is occurring in the Mallotus philippensis, Jamun and Diospyros spp. communities, but in the Sal forests the regeneration of sapling and seedling is poor.
+A research survey in the 1970s recorded 488 different plant species; in 2023, 617 species were noted, including 110 tree species.
+A profile of the reserve compiled by the Wildlife Institute of India, listed the sal tree (Shorea robusta), Adina cordifolia, Anogeissus latifolia, Bauhinia rausinosa, Cassia fistula, and M. philippensis as the notable tree species.